Brendan-DH/Qlearning/README.md

     )
     ```

-Gymnasium should now be able to make the "Tokamak-v4" environment from within tokamak_DQN or wherever else you need it.
+Gymnasium should now be able to make the "Tokamak-v4" environment from within tokamak_DQN.py or wherever else you need it.